cihantuncer/InitSite/README.md

     - Install a DNS server on a device in your local network (e.g., your router, Raspberry Pi, or PC—this could even be your web server).
 The DNS server should be accessible via SSH.
     - Set the local DNS server's IP address as the primary DNS for the devices in your development environment.
 The easiest way to do this is by changing the DNS settings on your local network router.
 This way, you won't have to change DNS settings on each device individually.
     - Adjust the DNS settings in the `initsite/settings.conf` file according to your network configuration.
+    - For DNSmasq, [this guide](https://community.zextras.com/how-to-install-your-dns-server-using-dnsmasq/) will be helpful.

 <br>